Special Report: How Indonesia hurt its climate change project

 "If you ever want a successful REDD scheme, you are going to have to have a process that people believe in," Barry said.

-"The Ministry of Forestry ought to be doing everything it can to support a program that benefits forestry as opposed to favor a program that's there to cut it down and turn it into palm oil."
+"The Ministry of Forestry ought to be doing everything it can to support a programed that benefits forestry as opposed to favor a programed that's there to cut it down and turn it into palm oil."

 "AHEAD OF ITS TIME"